 You can find a list of performances on the event's website, usually by early June - but it's almost more fun to just happen upon them.
 Look for them in the city's major squares, near metro stations, on street corners, in cafes, in front of municipal buildings, inside museums, in the city's parks, in courtyards - or just follow the sound of music.

-The starting point and route vary a bit each year, so check back later for the 2018 route.
-The parade typically winds its way through the historic heart of the city past many famous Paris attractions.
+The starting point and route vary a bit each year, so check back closer to the date in case of any changes.

 The Paris Pride Parade comes at the end of a week of Pride parties and events centered in the trendy Marais district's many gay bars and clubs.